Brewster H. Shaw: NASA career

-Space flight experience
+Spaceflight missions

 STS-9

-Shaw's first trip to space was as pilot on STS-9 Columbia from November 28 to December 8, 1983.
+Shaw's first trip to space was as Pilot on STS-9 Columbia from November 28 to December 8, 1983.

-His fellow crew included Commander John W. Young, mission specialists Owen Garriott and Robert Parker, and payload specialists, Byron Lichtenberg and Ulf Merbold.
+His fellow crew included Commander John W. Young, mission specialists, Owen Garriott and Robert Parker, and payload specialists, Byron Lichtenberg and Ulf Merbold.
 This was the largest crew to fly aboard a single spacecraft, the first international Shuttle crew and the first to carry payload specialists.

 The crew conducted more than seventy multi-disciplinary scientific and technical investigations in the fields of life sciences, atmospheric physics and earth observations, astronomy and solar physics, space plasma physics, and materials processing.
-After ten days of spacelab hardware verification and around-the-clock scientific operations, Columbia and its laboratory cargo (the heaviest payload to be returned to Earth in the shuttle's cargo bay) returned to land on the dry lake bed at Edwards Air Force Base, California.
+After ten days of Spacelab hardware verification and around-the-clock scientific operations, Columbia and its laboratory cargo (the heaviest payload to be returned to Earth in the shuttle's cargo bay) returned to land on the dry lake bed at Edwards AFB.

-STS-61B
+STS-61-B

-Brewster Shaw first served as shuttle commander on STS-61B Atlantis.
+Shaw first served as Shuttle Commander on STS-61-B Atlantis.
 The mission launched at night on November 26 and returned on December 3, 1985.

-The crew included spacecraft commander Brewster Shaw; pilot, Bryan O'Connor; mission specialists, Mary Cleave, Jerry Ross, and Woody Spring; as well as payload specialists Rodolfo Neri Vela (Mexico), and Charles Walker (McDonnell Douglas).
+The crew included Commander Shaw; Pilot Bryan O'Connor; mission specialists Mary Cleave, Jerry Ross, and Woody Spring; as well as payload specialists Rodolfo Neri Vela (Mexico), and Charles Walker (McDonnell Douglas).

-During the mission the crew deployed the communications satellites, conducted two six-hour spacewalks to demonstrate space station construction techniques with the EASE/ACCESS experiments, operated the Continuous Flow Electrophoresis (CRFES) experiment for McDonnell Douglas and a Getaway Special (GAS) container for Telesat, Canada, conducted several Mexican Payload Specialists Experiments for the Mexican Government and tested the Orbiter Experiments Digital Autopilot (OEX DAP).
-This was the heaviest payload weight carried to orbit by the Space Shuttle to date.
-After completing 108 orbits of the Earth in 165 hours, Shaw landed Atlantis on Runway 22 at Edwards Air Force Base, California.
+During the mission the crew deployed the communications satellites, conducted two six-hour spacewalks to demonstrate space station construction techniques with the EASE/ACCESS experiments, operated the Continuous Flow Electrophoresis (CRFES) experiment for McDonnell Douglas and a Getaway Special (GAS) container for Telesat, conducted several Mexican payload specialist experiments for the Mexican Government and tested the Orbiter Experiments Digital Autopilot (OEX DAP).
+This was the heaviest payload weight carried to orbit by the shuttle to date.
+After completing 108 orbits of the Earth in 165 hours, Shaw landed Atlantis on Runway 22 at Edwards AFB.

-Brewster Shaw told the NASA oral historian for STS-61-B that he installed a padlock on the hatch control because he was “particularly concerned” that the Mexican Rodolfo Neri Vela could “flip out” during the mission.
-Shaw noted that he didn’t think that Neri Vela noticed the padlock at the time, but that other members of the crew did.
+Brewster Shaw told the NASA oral historian for STS-61-B that he installed a padlock on the hatch control because he was "particularly concerned" that the Mexican Rodolfo Neri Vela could "flip out" during the mission.
+Shaw noted that he did not think that Neri Vela noticed the padlock at the time, but that other members of the crew did.

 STS-28

 Shaw was the commander of STS-28 Columbia (August 8–13, 1989).
-The mission included pilot Dick Richards and three mission specialists: Jim Adamson, Dave Leestma and Mark Brown.
+The mission included Pilot Dick Richards and three mission specialists: Jim Adamson, Dave Leestma and Mark Brown.
 The shuttle carried classified Department of Defense payloads and a number of secondary payloads.
-After 80 orbits of Earth the five-day mission concluded with a dry lake bed landing on Runway 17 at Edwards Air Force Base, California.
+After 80 orbits of Earth the five-day mission concluded with a dry lake bed landing on Runway 17 at Edwards AFB.